-While we are big proponents of all kinds of travel with a baby or toddler, there are times when we look forward to a break from the cities.
+We are big advocates of all kinds of outdoor family adventures with a baby or toddler.
 Getting out into nature and finding a place where we can get away from the hustle and bustle.
-A place where toddlers can explore more on their own and under a (less) watchful eye.
-That’s why we love to find incredible hikes with toddlers or babies around the world.
+Nature is a place where toddlers and little hikers can explore more on their own and under a (less) watchful eye.
+That’s why we love to find incredible baby-friendly and toddler hikes around the world.

-Baby friendly hikes are easier to find since most hikes are doable with a baby in a baby carrier, assuming the hike isn’t too technical.
+Baby-friendly hikes are much easier to find since most hikes are doable with a baby in a baby carrier, assuming the hike isn’t too technical.
 We share all the best baby carriers for hiking with a baby so you and baby are comfortable getting out on the hiking trails together.

-For truly toddler friendly hikes we look for hiking trails that have fun elements and are relatively flat.
-We still often use a toddler carrier when hiking with toddlers for when little legs get tired.
+For truly toddler-friendly hikes we look for hiking trails that have fun elements and are relatively flat.
+We still often use a toddler carrier when hiking with toddlers for when our little hikers legs get tired.
 Here are our recommended backpack carriers for hiking with toddlers (we also include other toddler carriers if a hiking backpack carrier isn’t for you).

-The best way to find easy hikes is to use an app like AllTrails.
+The best way to find easy baby or toddler hikes near you is to use an app like AllTrails.
 This is a good idea any time you are taking a baby hiking, looking for short hikes or searching the best hikes for toddlers.
-You’ll get an idea of the elevation changes, difficulty level, distance and recent reviews from others who have been on the trail.
+You’ll get an idea of the elevation changes, difficulty level, distance and recent reviews from others who have been on the hiking trail.

-For stroller friendly hikes, look for trails that are relatively flat and wide.
-If you are lucky you might even find a few stroller walking trails that are paved like some of those listed in our Best Hikes with Toddler or Babies in the USA.
+For stroller-friendly hikes, look for trails that are relatively flat and wide.
+If you are lucky you might even find a few paved hiking trails perfect for a nature walk with a stroller, like some of those listed in our Best Hikes with Toddler or Babies in the USA.

 Finally, if you plan to travel with a hiking backpack carrier on a plane, we share our experience on flying with our Deuter Kid Comfort 3 on multiple occasions.